Skip to content

 Notes

-• The concat function can be used with string columns.
+• The concat function should be used with string-valued inputs.

 • The result column will have a string type.